jameshfisher/jameshfisher.com/_posts/2016-12-31-dns-protocol.md

   - networking
   - internet-protocol
 taggedAt: '2024-03-26'
+summary: >-
+  The structure and contents of a DNS request datagram, including the header, question section, and how to represent it in C.
 ---

 Let's write a DNS request.
 We'll query the DNS server at `8.8.8.8` for information about the domain `www.google.com`.